-From 1 May 2018 the Collective Agreement has an additional work provision.
+From 1 May 2018, the Collective Agreement has a provision on additional work.
 Additional work is work commissioned by the employer that is performed over and above the working hours agreed on with the employee up to the maximum working hours a week (38 hours).